 Capturing the value of these improvements for participants is therefore important if the SROI assessment is to be comprehensive.
-Putting a value on intangible outcomes such as work readiness is a challenge as they are not traded and therefore do not have a market value.
+Putting a monetary value on intangible outcomes such as improved life satisfaction is a challenge as they are not traded and therefore do not have a market value.
 In response to this challenge several approaches have been developed to estimate the value of non-market outcomes.
-One such approach is life satisfaction valuation which has been used in this evaluation to monetise this gain for This-Ability beneficiaries.
-In summary statistical modelling has been used to estimate the average gain in life satisfaction associated with being in the nearest two categories to the labour market, given a range of young person characteristics such as their age, gender and ethnicity.
+One such approach is life satisfaction valuation which has been used in this evaluation to monetise this gain for This Ability beneficiaries.
+In summary statistical modelling has been used to estimate the average gain in life satisfaction associated with two outcomes to provide an upper and lower estimate: